-Developing an Enterprise Software Strategy
+Developing an Enterprise Business Application Strategy

 The Problem and Opportunity

 - Can existing ERP software be improved or upgraded to meet current and projected needs?
+And for how long?

 - Are there enough deficiencies in current ERP functionality, technology, or vendor status to justify searching for new ERP software?

 - What is the proper role for other existing or potential new business applications?